baspalinckx/SymfonyBlog/README.md

 ## Installation

-Open your terminal home directory and create a directory clone this repository in your projects directory.
+Open your terminal home directory and create your projects directory.
+Clone this repository in your projects directory.
 Install dependencies with composer.

 ```sh
 mkdir Projects